TaherJalal/doobi/README.md

     Method: POST<br>
     Input:
         the jwt token as a bearer token<br>
-        The ID of the folder, The image path or url as a String<br>
+        The ID of the folder, The image path or url as a String in the body<br>
     Output: A message confirming if the image was added successfully.

 9. Delete an Image from a Folder: